cap-js/docs/guides/databases.md

 ### Custom Configuration

-The above setups auto-wire things through configuration presets automatically enabled via `cds-plugin` techniques.
+The setups above auto-wire things through configuration presets which are automatically enabled via `cds-plugin` techniques.
 You can always use the basic configurations for other setups, or to override individual properties as follows:

 1. Install a database driver package, e.g.
    ```sh